southgateai/academic-hugo/content/home/tldi.md

 # 'The skies remain dark' hints at the Fermi paradox.
 Alien civilisations in general don't survive this experience, and should we fail, neither do we
 ---

+Is the threat from superintelligence real?
+Many think so.
+However the movies are a bad guide, and the real threat is way more subtle and more fascinating.
+It may be the most important thing we ever deal with.

-- With superintelligence, _defeating all catastrophe_ is different from from _preventing all catastrophic attack_.
+- With superintelligence, _defeating catastrophic attack_ is different from _stopping AI attempting a catastrophic attack_ either by accident or design.
+Many focus on prevention, here we focus on the cure.
 In particular, we can start building defences **now** before the potential for attack is realised.
 - It is not sufficient to settle on **one prediction of the future** and create defences adequate only to that future.
 - Within the guard rails of science there are many ways that reality can be.
-We should _operationalise_ our philosophies to guide our defences, and **choose several** in which to test our strategy.
+We _operationalise_ our philosophies to guide our defences, and **choose several** in which to test our strategy.
 - There are many paths to failure and the consequences of failure are not constrained.  **Underestimating the danger** is the first.
 - It may be that we have to **get everything just right**.
 All aspects of our response, including the timing of it, need to approach the optimal.
 All other paths lead to ruin.
 The skies remain dark.